closer2TRUTH 7.5/10

 Evidence from the New Testament:

-For example, in Matthew 13:42, Jesus says that “the wicked will be thrown into the fiery furnace, where there will be weeping and gnashing of teeth.”
+Another piece of evidence that suggests that the concept of hell as a place of eternal punishment is not found in the original Bible is the lack of explicit references to hell in the New Testament, which is the portion of the Christian Bible that contains the teachings of Yeshua says that “the wicked will be thrown into the fiery furnace, where there will be weeping and gnashing of teeth.”
 This passage has often been interpreted as a reference to hell as a place of physical torment, but other scholars argue that this passage should be interpreted metaphorically, as a description of the shame and disgrace that the wicked will experience in the afterlife, rather than as a literal description of eternal punishment.

 The Conclusion: